OpenEvalProject/evals/manuscripts/elife-69026/v2/manuscript.md

 To measure the FPR for a curve, we need to define a metric to compare the real curve with the randomly generated ones.
 In Figure 3, we show relative enrichments at each sweep rank threshold, the number of disease genes in sweeps divided by the number of control non-disease genes in sweeps.
 As a summary metric for the curve, we could then use the sum of the relative enrichments over all thresholds.
 However, the issue with this approach is that a relative enrichment is the same whether we have two disease genes in sweeps and one control non-disease gene in sweeps, or we have 200 disease genes in sweeps and 100 control non-disease genes in sweeps.
 Thus, although relative enrichments are convenient for visualization on a figure, they are not adequate to measure the FPR.
 Instead of the relative enrichment, we use as a score for estimating the FPR (FPR score) the difference between disease and non-disease genes, that is, the number of disease genes in sweeps, minus the average number of control non-disease genes across control sets built by the bootstrap test.
 We then get this score for a whole curve the sum of differences over all the rank thresholds.
 We use this sum of differences to estimate the enrichment or deficit curve FPR, as the proportion of block-randomized genomes where the FPR score (the sum of differences) exceeds the observed sum of differences for an enrichment (one minus this proportion for a deficit).

 We can write this FPR score as follows.
-With t being the number t threshold belonging to T, the set of rank threshold numbers, Dt the number of disease genes in sweeps at threshold number t, and Ct the number of control genes in sweeps at threshold number t then:FPRscore=∑t∈T(Dt−Ct)
+With t being the number t threshold belonging to T, the set of rank threshold numbers, Dt the number of disease genes in sweeps at threshold number t, and Ct the number of control genes in sweeps at threshold number t then:

+$$
+FPRscore=\sumt\inT(D_{t}−C_{t})
+$$

 Importantly, although so far we have described the case where we measure the FPR for one enrichment curve, nothing prevents us from calculating a single sum of differences over an entire group of enrichment or deficit curves.
 This way, we can measure a single FPR for any number of curves considered together.
-In our analysis, we measure a single FPR adding iHS and nSL curves together, and also adding together the curves for 50kb, 100kb, 200kb, 500kb, and 1000kb windows (10 curves in total, 2 statistics*5 window sizes).
-Then, with W the set of window sizes, M the set of summary statistics used for detecting sweeps, and P the set of populations, we haveFPRscore=∑m∈M∑w∈W∑p∈P∑t∈T(Dt,m,w,p−Ct,m,w,p)
+In our analysis, we measure a single FPR adding iHS and $nS_{L}$ curves together, and also adding together the curves for 50kb, 100kb, 200kb, 500kb, and 1000kb windows (10 curves in total, 2 statistics*5 window sizes).
+Then, with W the set of window sizes, M the set of summary statistics used for detecting sweeps, and P the set of populations, we have

+$$
+FPRscore=\summ\inM\sumw\inW\sump\inP\sumt\inT(D_{t,m,w,p}−C_{t,m,w,p})
+$$

 In this FPR score, it is important to note that the strongest sweeps signals in the top ranks weight more than the weaker ranks.
 For example, if the top rank threshold used is 10 for the top 10 genes with the strongest sweep signals, then a disease gene in the top 10 is also in the top 20, or top 50, or top 100 or any other less restrictive defined rank threshold.
 Such a disease gene thus contributes to D1, D2, D3 (….) up to Dn, where n is the number of rank thresholds used.
 It follows that the genes in the top rank threshold are weighted by a factor of n, and that the genes in the second top rank threshold, but not in the top rank threshold, are weighted by a factor of n-1, and so on up to the genes in the last nth rank threshold being weighted by a factor of 1.
 We can thus define dt as the number of genes with ranks lower than rank threshold number t, but higher than rank threshold number t-1.
-Then, with ct being the equivalent of dt but for control genes:FPRscore=∑m∈M∑w∈W∑p∈P∑t∈T(dt,m,w,p−ct,m,w,p)∗(n+1−t)
+Then, with ct being the equivalent of dt but for control genes:

+$$
+FPRscore=\summ\inM\sumw\inW\sump\inP\sumt\inT(d_{t,m,w,p}−c_{t,m,w,p})∗(n+1−t)
+$$

 This weighting scheme is justified, as it makes sense to give more weight to stronger, and therefore higher confidence sweep signals.

-## Additional GERP confounding factors
+### Additional GERP confounding factors

 To test if the confounding factors enumerated above properly account for purifying selection/selective constraint when comparing disease and control genes, we add several GERP-based metrics (Davydov et al., 2010) to the list of matched confounding factors, and check whether it makes a difference or not when estimating the sweep deficit in disease genes.
 Indeed, GERP provides a quantification of purifying selection in a given genomic window.
 So if adding GERP data to the confounding factors makes a difference for the sweep deficit, then it means that purifying selection was not already accounted for by the existing confounding factors.
 On the contrary, if adding GERP data to the confounding factors makes no difference for the sweep deficit, then it shows that the already included confounding factors, already meant to account for purifying selection such as the density of phastCons conserved elements or McVicker’s B statistic (among others), already control well for purifying selection.
 As additional confounding factors, we consider the average GERP score in 50 kb and 500 kb windows centered on genes, as well as the density of GERP conserved elements also in 50 kb and 500 kb windows (four additional confounding factors in total) downloaded from the Sidow lab website for human genome assembly hg19 (http://mendel.stanford.edu/SidowLab/downloads/gerp/).

-## McDonald-Kreitman analysis of long-term coding adaptation
+### McDonald-Kreitman analysis of long-term coding adaptation

 We use ABC-MK (https://github.com/jmurga/Analytical.jl, Moreno, 2021) and GRAPES (https://github.com/BioPP/grapes, Dutheil, 2021) to estimate the long-term rate of protein adaptation (both with the alpha and the omega_a estimates, see Figure 5).
 As divergence data to get DN (number of non-synonymous fixed substitutions) and DS (number of synonymous fixed substitutions), we count the number of human-specific fixed substitutions (Uricchio et al., 2019).
 As non-synonymous and synonymous genetic variation data, we use the variants from the 1000 Genomes phase 3 for the 661 African individuals included (Uricchio et al., 2019).
 We use GRAPES to estimate the average strength of deleterious non-synonymous variants with the DisplGamma distribution (Galtier, 2016).

-## Sweep deficit at high and low recombination disease genes, and at high and low disease variant number disease genes
+### Sweep deficit at high and low recombination disease genes, and at high and low disease variant number disease genes

 To generate Figure 6, we separate disease genes in groups of approximately the same size based on their recombination rate and numbers of disease variants annotated in OMIM/Uniprot.
 We separate the disease genes into two groups of equal size, those with recombination lower than 1.137 cM/Mb, and those with recombination higher than this value.
 To count the disease variants at each disease gene, we count not only the OMIM/Uniprot disease variants for that gene, but also all the other OMIM/Uniprot disease variants that occur in a 500 kb window centered on that gene.
 We do this because the recessive deleterious variants form other nearby disease genes may also interfere with adaptation.
 Half of disease genes have less than five OMIM/Uniprot disease variants, and half have five or more.

-## Selection of the 1000 genes with the highest density of conserved elements
+### Selection of the 1000 genes with the highest density of conserved elements

 To compare highly constrained genes with other genes in the genome to check if purifying selection alone can create a sweep deficit, we first identify the 1000 genes with both complete confounding factors and complete sweep data.
 We then ask if these 1000 genes have a sweep deficit compared to other genes in the genome far enough from them (>300kb as for the disease vs. control genes).
 For this comparison, we cannot match the following confounding factors because they are themselves measures of, or related to purifying selection: the density of conserved elements, coding and regulatory densities, pN, pS, the number of gene neighbors and genes’s genomic length.
 We still match all other confounding factors.

-## Population simulations of interference with and without a bottleneck
+### Population simulations of interference with and without a bottleneck

 To investigate if reduced interference of recessive deleterious variants could explain the waker sweep deficit observed, we use SLiM (Haller and Messer, 2019) to simulate advantageous mutations in the presence of recessive deleterious mutations.
 To estimate the average fixation times and probabilities included in Table 1, we get the average of these values over 1000 simulations each time.
 We simulate a one megabase genomic region.
 Across this entire region, we set the percentage of conserved sites that can experience deleterious mutations at 8%, believed to be the average proportions of sites that are conserved in the human genome (Davydov et al., 2010; Siepel et al., 2005).
 At the center of the one megabase region, we include a 100 kb region where the proportion of sites that can experience deleterious mutations is higher, from 10%, to 20%, to 40%.
 This is meant to simulate the fact that we center our analysis on genes.
 The 10% proportion of sites that can experience deleterious mutations represents approximately the median GERP density of conserved elements in 100 kb windows centered on genes (Figure 9).
 The 20% and 40% proportions represent moderately elevated, and very strongly elevated values, respectively (Figure 9).
 We simulate a distribution of deleterious fitness effects (DFE) with a relatively flat profile across orders of magnitude for s, as found by recent human DFE estimates (Kim et al., 2017), with four negative selection coefficients, from weakly to strongly deleterious (s=-0.002,–0.02,−0.1,–0.5).
 The population size is initially set to 10,000 individuals and stays that way to simulate African populations (Speidel et al., 2019).
 After a burn-in period of 20,000 generations or 2N (deleterious mutations reach equilibrium faster than neutral ones), we set the population size to 1000 to simulate the demography of non-African populations (Balick et al., 2015; Speidel et al., 2019).
 The advantageous mutation is then introduced 500 generations later (~15,000 years later in human evolution) Counting an Out of Africa bottleneck around 60,000 years ago, and if we count that in addition a sweep will take a few more tens of thousands of years to reach frequencies in the iHS or nSL sensitivity range, this brings us within the time window where iHS and nSL still have power (sweeps not older than 30,000 years).
 We rewind the simulation back to 20,500 generations as many times as necessary until one advantageous mutation goes to fixation.
 The average number of times we need to rewind the simulations gives us the probability of fixation.
 We simulate co-dominant advantageous mutations.
 Each simulation configuration is repeated 1000 times to get the estimates provided in Table 1.